Uzay-G/whorl/README.md

 # Whorl

-A whorl is an artifact that allows you to make your interactions with chatbots more personalized.
-It allows you to scalably ingest all your personal documents (journals, writing, things you've read, etc...) into one centralized place and then give the AIs you interact with access that information.
+A whorl is a tool that allows you to make your interactions with chatbots more personalized.
+It scalably ingest all your personal documents (journals, writing, things you've read, etc...) into one centralized place (a *whorl*) and then give the AIs you interact with access that information.

 In doing so, you can effectively personalize your interactions with models, by making them query and get information from your whorl.
 Whorl gives AIs tools to fetch this knowldge, and also optionally uses AI to make your whorl artifact automatically more structured, by triggering workflows whenever you add to your whorl - eg keeping lists of tasks, media recommendations, or ideas that might be worth exploring.

-Whorl is designed to be simple, basically just exposing a file system for you to upload things to, an MCP to add to your models, and a frontend for you to access your files.
+Whorl is designed to be simple, basically just exposing a file system for you to upload things to, an MCP for your models to call that info, and a frontend for you to access everything.

 ## Getting started